When Adrian Beltre hits No. 3,000, his teammates will hunt for his head

 "If there are people around, he'll slap you," says Andrus, the longtime Rangers shortstop who has spent the past seven seasons sharing the left side of the infield with Beltre -- that is, when he isn't busy trying to cop a feel.

 After playing nearly 1,000 games side-by-side with Beltre, Andrus -- a notorious jokester who knows Beltre as well as anyone in baseball and takes a sort of sadistic pride in trying to contact his compadre's cabeza -- has it down to a science.
-"I've been playing so long with him that I know when to do it and when not to do it."
+"I've been playing so long with him that I know when to do it and when not to do it," Andrus says.

 According to Beltre's unwritten rulebook, a hit on the helmet is OK, but a love tap on the lid is just as unforgivable as a bop on his bare head.
 And those aren't the only parameters.